 3.3 What themes emerged from the formulated meanings concerning the influence of the availability of adaptive instructional materials and assistive technologies on learner outcomes?

-Theme 1: Access and Support
+Access and Support

 This study identifies adaptive instructional materials (AIMs) and assistive technology (ATs) as essential pedagogical supports that facilitate access to learning and involvement for learners with disabilities, in alignment with the Zone of Proximal Development.
 Instead of serving as impartial instruments, these resources act as relational facilitators of inclusion, with their efficacy reliant on teachers' interpretive and adaptable methodologies.
 This discovery corroborates the research of Irwin et al., emphasizing that teacher competency, confidence, and a favorable disposition towards technology are essential factors in enhancing learner results.
 Lendio et al. and Cardona contend that assistive devices attain pedagogical significance only when intentionally used as instructional aids.
 This study illustrates that access to learning is not an intrinsic characteristic of the learner, but rather a contextual result of the alignment of resources, instructional design, and learner requirements.
 By using Differentiated Instruction and Universal Design for Learning, special education teachers actively transform learning environments through varied representation, participation, and expression.
 This aligns with De La Peña et al., who note that intentionally implementing assistive technologies enhances learner engagement and understanding.
 The enduring presence of structural barriers, such as inadequate training, inconsistent access to technology, and deficiencies in institutional support, indicates that inclusion is a negotiated and resource-dependent endeavor.
 Collectively, these findings support the assertion that meaningful inclusion depends not only on the availability of resources but also on teachers' professional agency in converting them into contextually relevant and pedagogically effective learning opportunities.

-Theme 2: Teacher-Made Inclusion
+Teacher-Made Inclusion

-This theme, which shows how SPED teachers actively remove environmental barriers, is consistent with Bronfenbrenner's Social Model of Disability.
+Teacher-made inclusion shows how SPED teachers actively remove environmental barriers, is consistent with Bronfenbrenner's Social Model of Disability.
 In accordance with Vygotsky's Constructivist Learning Theory, teachers scaffold instruction to help learners reach their Zone of Proximal Development by adjusting instruction and creating learner-specific materials.
 Because the material is provided in a variety of accessible formats, this approach also follows Rose's Universal Design for Learning and Tomlinson's Differentiated Instruction.
 Studies conducted in the Philippines validate these experiences: Pocaan (2022) stresses the need for administrative support to maintain inclusive practices, while Malabuyoc et al. (2025) and Villafuerte & Abanto (2024) underscore teachers' reliance on self-initiative due to resource constraints.
 Systemic constraints, such as insufficient resources, professional growth, and legal expertise, present persistent difficulties even when professional agency is a source of strength (Almeda San Jose, 2022; Garcia, 2023).
 On the other hand, learner engagement, achievement, and well-being significantly increase when assisted by adaptable materials, assistive technologies, and innovative pedagogical approaches (Bañados et al., 2024).
 Together, these results imply that professional agency works best when it is integrated into institutional and ecological frameworks that support it, rather than relying solely on individual teachers' creativity.

-Theme 3: Sustainability Challenges
+Sustainability Challenges